Attrition rate is a simple metric that provides critical insight into your company and how well you're retaining employees.

 4. Demographic-specific attrition

 Refers to an entire specific group of employees leaving the organization at the same time.
-The group can consist of employees with the same age, gender, or ethnicity.
+The group can consist of employees of the same age, gender, or ethnicity.

 Understanding your employee attrition rate is important because it gives you critical insights into your organization's success.
 Knowing what the root causes of your staff turnover help identify ways to improve your company’s hiring, onboarding, and training processes.
 Constantly having to replace and train new employees has its cost.